Chapter 14 Ecology

-This chapter assumes you have a strong grasp of spatial data analysis and processing, covered in chapters 2-5.
-In it you will also make use of R’s interfaces to dedicated GIS software, and spatial cross validation, topics covered in chapters 9 and 11 respectively.
+This chapter assumes you have a strong grasp of geographic data analysis and processing, covered in Chapters 2 to 5.
+In it you will also make use of R’s interfaces to dedicated GIS software, and spatial cross-validation, topics covered in Chapters 9 and 11, respectively.

 The chapter uses the following packages:

-Fog oases are one of the most fascinating vegetation formations I have ever encountered.
-These formations, locally termed lomas, develop on mountains along the coastal deserts of Peru and Chile.
-The deserts’ extreme conditions and remoteness provide the habitat for a unique ecosystem, including species endemic to the fog oases.
-Despite the arid conditions and low levels of precipitation of around 30-50 mm per year on average, plants can survive, by ‘combing out’ fog.
+Fog oases are one of the most fascinating vegetation formations we have ever encountered.
+These formations, locally termed lomas, develop on mountains along the coastal deserts of Peru and Chile.77 The deserts’ extreme conditions and remoteness provide the habitat for a unique ecosystem, including species endemic to the fog oases.
+Despite the arid conditions and low levels of precipitation of around 30-50 mm per year on average, fog deposition increases the amount of water available to plants during austal winter.
+This results in green southern-facing mountain slopes along the coastal strip of Peru (Figure 14.1).
 This fog, which develops below the temperature inversion caused by the cold Humboldt current in austral winter, provides the name for this habitat.
 Every few years, the El Niño phenomenon brings torrential rainfall to this sun-baked environment (Dillon, Nakazawa, and Leiva 2003).
 This causes the desert to bloom, and provides tree seedlings a chance to develop roots long enough to survive the following arid conditions.

-Ordinations are dimension-reducing techniques which allow the extraction of the main gradients from a (noisy) dataset, in our case the floristic gradient developing along the southern mountain slope.
+Ordinations are dimension-reducing techniques which allow the extraction of the main gradients from a (noisy) dataset, in our case the floristic gradient developing along the southern mountain slope (see next section).
 In this chapter we will model the first ordination axis, i.e., the floristic gradient, as a function of environmental predictors such as altitude, slope, catchment area and NDVI.
-For this, we will make use of a random forest model - a very popular machine learning algorithm (Probst, Wright, and Boulesteix 2018).
+For this, we will make use of a random forest model - a very popular machine learning algorithm (Breiman 2001).
 The model will allow us to make spatial predictions of the floristic composition anywhere in the study area.
-To guarantee an optimal prediction, it is advisable to tune beforehand the hyperparameters with the help of spatial cross-validation (see section 11.5.2).
+To guarantee an optimal prediction, it is advisable to tune beforehand the hyperparameters with the help of spatial cross-validation (see Section 11.5.2).

 14.2 Data and data preparation